 — Patrice Rushen

-The name ‘myosotis’ comes from the Greek word meaning “mouse’s ear.”
-This genus consists of approximately 200 species.
+The name ‘myosotis’ comes from the Greek word meaning “mouse’s ear,” as its leaves resemble that of a mouses ear.
+This genus consists of approximately 200 species, that provide tons of variation.
 While you can find forget me nots in many different colors, from pink to white, to orange, they are definitely most commonly associated with the bluish/purple shade.

 Forget me nots have no shortage of symbolism.
 It seems like nearly every country has its own story, legend, and history with forget me nots, dating all the back to the creation of the world!
 While there aren’t specific meanings attributed to varying colors, because there aren’t many color variations, these are the most commonly associated meanings of forget me nots.

 Forget-me-nots represent true love and giving someone this flower means you truly love and respect this person.
 It is a testament to your relationships and promises the other person that you will never forget them in your thoughts.

 Forget me nots are a symbol of fidelity and being truthful to someone you love.